 Another benefit is that in a progressive web app, there is one code base for the app, rather than separate code bases for iOS and Android versions.
 That means one set of updates rather than multiple and less troubleshooting across platforms—and as PWAs are web based, updates to the app happen automatically and don’t require users to download them to access the latest security features or improvements.

-Progressive web apps are more accessible and easier to launch
+3. More accessible and easier to launch

 It’s not easy to launch an app in the Apple App Store.
 There is a tedious approval process with high (and, some would argue, arbitrary) standards for acceptance, along with high competition with other apps.
 In addition, having to visit an app store (iOS or Android) to download an app adds another required step in the buyer journey.
 Requiring potential users to visit an app store and follow through on their intent to download the app creates friction and may lose potential users in the process.
 By contrast, a progressive web app can be downloaded directly from anywhere—a company website, an email attachment, or anywhere in the cloud.